 The biggest problem is spotting them before someone tries to chisel them off – Coles regularly hashtags himself as ‘most stolen artist’ on Instagram and lots of the pieces you see have chunks missing out of them where someone has had a go at getting them off.
 Thank heavens for strong adhesives eh?

-Where to Spot Will Coles’ Street Art in Sydney
+Where to Find Will Coles’ Street Art in Sydney

 Redfern: Particularly Little Eveleigh Street alongside the railway tracks – including my favourite bird